algosup/2024-2025-project-2-serious-game-team-3/documents/Functional Specification/FunctionalSpecification.md

 ## I. Introduction

 - **Current situation**: "Green City" is an ongoing project aimed at creating an engaging and educational serious game about climate change.
-Built on [Godot 4.3](#xvi-glossary), it leverages game mechanics to simulate urban [sustainability](#xvi-glossary) challenges.
+Built on [Godot 4.3](#xv-glossary), it leverages game mechanics to simulate urban [sustainability](#xv-glossary) challenges.
 The project seeks to deliver a polished, professional product that combines education and entertainment.

 - **Background**: The game integrates elements of city-building and climate education.
-Players will face realistic challenges such as transitioning from fossil fuels to [renewable energy](#xvi-glossary), managing city resources efficiently, and minimizing carbon emissions.
+Players will face realistic challenges such as transitioning from fossil fuels to [renewable energy](#xv-glossary), managing city resources efficiently, and minimizing carbon emissions.
 The primary audience includes young adults (ages 15–25), educators in environmental science, and individuals interested in sustainability.

-- **Initial MVP focus**: The [MVP](#xvi-glossary) will focus on core gameplay, including [resource management](#xvi-glossary), [pollution tracking](#xvi-glossary), and city-building.
+- **Initial MVP focus**: The [MVP](#xv-glossary) will focus on core gameplay, including [resource management](#xv-glossary), [pollution tracking](#xv-glossary), and city-building.
 The goal is to lay a foundation that can be expanded to achieve the full game vision.
 The MVP will act as a proof of concept demonstrating key sustainable city-building mechanics, such as balancing energy production with pollution control to maintain a healthy environment while ensuring economic growth.

+---

-### II.
+## II.
 Personas & use cases

+### 1. Personas

 The following personas represent key player types for Green City:

 ---

-#### Persona 1: Sarah, the concerned parent
+#### a.
+Persona 1: Sarah, the concerned parent

 | **Attribute**        | **Details**                                                                 |
 |-----------------------|-----------------------------------------------------------------------------|